murad-narimanli/rundit-frontend-assignment/README.md

 ## Assignment

-The goal of this assignment is to build two components that display simplified company investment data from a provided data source.
+The goal of this assignment is to build two components, Investment Listing and Investment Summary, that display simplified company investment data from a provided data source.

 The two components need to be displayed in the same view and when an investment gets deleted, the changes should be reflected on the other component as well.

 Take a look at the detailed [Adobe XD component sketches](https://xd.adobe.com/view/a7c5a29b-f0ee-41b2-97d0-558e25559261-f296/grid) to get spacing values, fonts, colors etc. The font used in the sketches is Open Sans, which is available via Google Fonts.